 The Compensation Committee may form and delegate authority to subcommittees as appropriate, including, but not limited to, a subcommittee composed of one or more members of our Board of Directors or officers to grant stock awards under our equity or long term incentive plans to persons who are not then subject to Section 16 of the Exchange Act.
-Delegation by the Compensation Committee to any subcommittee shall not limit or restrict the Compensation Committee on any matter so delegated, and, unless the Compensation Committee alters or terminates such delegation, any action by the Compensation Committee on such matters.
+Delegation by the Compensation Committee to any subcommittee shall not limit or restrict the Compensation Committee on any matter so delegated, and, unless the Compensation Committee alters or terminates such delegation, any action by the Compensation Committee on any matter so delegated shall not limit or restrict future action by such subcommittee on such matters.
 The Compensation Committee has delegated authority to our President and Chief Executive Officer and Chief Financial Officer to grant, and designate recipients for, a limited number of awards under the Equity Plan, and to determine the number of shares issued to such recipient.
 The delegated authority covers only senior vice presidents who have exceeded certain performance expectations, high performers in critical roles, and spot-bonuses for retention efforts.
 The delegated authority is regularly monitored by the Compensation Committee.